YOU CAN MAKE A DIFFERENCE

 Wednesday Sunday School (WSS)

-WSS fun is held at the Gays Mills Campus every Wednesday during the school year from 3:45pm – 4:45pm.
+WSS fun is held in Gays Mills every Wednesday during the school year from 3:45pm – 4:45pm.
 Kids come afterschool to enjoy Bible-Based Stories, Snacks, Crafts, and Songs!
 What to help serve up the join the fun?
 Contact Marla Heisz at 608-735-4724 for more information.

 Wednesday Night Sunday School (WNSS)